The 2016-17 NBA season is in the books and we have a large number of players deserving of All-NBA recognition.

 F-Jimmy Butler, Bulls

-Butler had a career year with career-highs in scoring (23.9 ppg), rebounds (6.2 rpg), assists (5.5 apg), and steal (1.9 spg).
-The Bulls won 41 games and made the Playoffs despite having a guard on the roster who could hit the broadside of a barn (Rondo, Wade, Carter-Williams).
+Butler had a career year with career-highs in scoring (23.9 ppg), rebounds (6.2 rpg), assists (5.5 apg), and steals (1.9 spg).
+The Bulls won 41 games and made the Playoffs despite not having a guard on the roster who could hit the broadside of a barn (Rondo, Wade, Carter-Williams).
 Butler was special on both sides of the ball for a team that was a little bit of a mess this season.

 C-DeAndre Jordan, Clippers